The old classic!

 Look!
 No more gold bars fit.
 Why not buy it to make room for more!

-It is there subtle marketing tricks and hacks that make this game feel annoying after a while.
+It is these subtle marketing tricks and hacks that make this game feel annoying after a while.
 I almost miss the directness of ads and seeing them after every level over this.

 The Game Has Popups

-The game does not have any ads from what I can see.
-But the game does remind you of other game King games semi-frequently.
+The game reminds you of other game King games semi-frequently.

 There are many King games, and they seem to be using Candy Crush Saga as a free marketing platform to get you to see them.